chatenrk/Cloud-Platform-Tips/README.md

 #### Prepare environment for Docker Image

-:point-right:Create a new Directory and subdirectory called `container-scc/` and `sapdownloads/` respectively
+:point-right: Create a new Directory and subdirectory called `container-scc/` and `sapdownloads/` respectively

 ## Quick Access Commands